 In case you’re wondering, a crumble and a crisp are the same thing.
 And everyone has their own way of doing it.
 My way is all about making it easy.

 If you have someone in your life who gets that annoying pinch face when you mention something being gluten-free, just don’t tell them.
 The only reason this is gluten-free is because there’s no flour added, which is totally unnecessary anyway.
-And once they’ve drooled over the smell of this baking in the oven and come back for a second helping, you can tell them its gluten-free.
-The look on their face is so rewarding.
-Its like you’re secretly making them eat better without them even knowing it!
+And once they’ve drooled over the smell of this Blueberry Coconut Crumble and come back for a second helping, you can tell them its gluten-free.
+The look on their face is so rewarding & maybe they won’t complain next time you make something gluten-free.

-As opposed to the last time I made it, using fresh berries.
-They tend to stay more in tact.
-I love how they get engorged with juice and then burst when you bite into them.
-Its so wonderful.
-Here’s a photo from last time:
+Fresh berries tend to stay more in tact.
+I love how they get engorged with juice and then burst when you bite into them!

 Bottom line, it really doesn’t matter what you use.
 Fresh is always best in my opinion, but its so nice to have frozen fruit all year so you can whip this up for a special occasion.
 Or no occasion – I think every day should be ended with a fabulous dessert.

 And you can sub out the blueberries for whatever fruit you want!
-So this is like a hundred recipes in one.
-It just keeps getting better!
+Or leave out the coconut if you’re not a fan.

-So you’ve got your blueberries.
-If frozen, make sure you rinse them thoroughly so you don’t end up with a bunch of extra water as the juices ooze out.
+If using frozen berries, make sure you rinse them thoroughly so you don’t end up with a bunch of extra water as the juices ooze out.
 Dry them a bit and toss them with coconut, tapioca starch (to thicken the juices and make a yummy sauce), lemon juice (tangy goodness), brown sugar (always), cinnamon, and vanilla extract.